 Segments and geographic information

 The Technology solutions segment provides comprehensive software solutions that improve the operational and financial performance of healthcare organizations and improve health outcomes by helping patients take a more active role in their care.
 The Technology solutions segment’s solutions include SaaS-based integrated tools that manage patient access, registration and payments.
 Additionally, the Technology solutions segment has tools to communicate with patients about their health, which have demonstrated increased rates of preventive care and vaccinations.
 Additionally, Technology solutions segment’s solutions include clinical assessments to screen patients for a variety of physical, behavioral and mental health conditions, helping providers to better understand their patients and connect them to needed services, resulting in improved health outcomes.
-The Technology solutions segment also provides life sciences companies, government entities, patient advocacy, public interest and not-for-profit and other organizations with a channel for direct communication with patients.
-The Technology solutions segment also provides additional products and services such as the trusted, scalable, compliant and operationally efficient healthcare payment card that accelerates cash flow and the MediFind provider directory, which helps patients find care based on providers' specialty and condition expertise.
+The Technology solutions segment also provides life sciences companies, health plans and other organizations, patient advocacy, public interest and other not-for-profit organizations with a channel for direct communication with patients.
+The Technology solutions segment also provides additional products and services such as the MediFind provider directory, which helps patients find care based on providers' specialty and condition expertise.
 The Technology solutions segment offers its healthcare services clients the ability to lease tablets ("PhreesiaPads") and on-site kiosks ("Arrivals Kiosks") along with their monthly subscription.

-The following table presents the Company’s segment revenue, segment profit (loss), significant segment expenses, and other segment items, as well as a reconciliation from segment profit (loss) to consolidated net income (loss).
+The following table presents the Company’s segment revenue, segment profit (loss), significant segment expenses, and other segment items, as well as a reconciliation from segment profit (loss) to consolidated net loss.

 Fiscal years ended January 31,